Kinsman-clinton-enu/qr-component/README.md

 ### Useful resources

-- [Example resource 1](https://fonts.googleapis.com) - it helped alot on how to use google fonts for this project.
+- [https://fonts.googleapis.com](https://fonts.googleapis.com) - it helped alot on how to use google fonts for this project.

 ## Author